eead-csic-compbio/AlloSHP/README.md

 ## 3) Advanced mode: syntenic coordinates + mapped reads

-This mode requires the simple mode to be run before-hand, as it needs to read the list of valid loci contained in the logfile generated earlier.
+This mode requires the simple mode to be run beforehand, as it needs to read the list of valid loci contained in the logfile generated earlier.
 Note that this mode only makes sense when **at least two reference genomes are concatenated**.